aeporreca/funkdigen2/README.md

 # funkdigen2

 An efficient generator of functional digraphs (uniform outdegree 1) up to isomorphism, also called mapping patterns, finite (endo)functions, or finite dynamical systems; see sequence [A001372](https://oeis.org/A001372) on the [OEIS](https://oeis.org).
-It is also possible to only generate *connected* functional digraphs (sequence [A002861](https://oeis.org/A002861) on the OEIS) with the command-line option `-c`.
+It is also possible to only generate *connected* functional digraphs (sequence [A002861](https://oeis.org/A002861) on the OEIS) with a command-line option.

 ## Contents